Step Back in Time in our Museum of Pre-History

 - A hunter-gatherers' encampment

-Kids love the hands-on cave painting and chatting to our hunter-gatherer re-enactors as they demonstrate flint knapping and fire making.
+Kids love the hands-on cave art and chatting to our hunter-gatherer re-enactors as they demonstrate flint knapping and fire making.

 Find It Fast